 Students are placed in heated cabins by their teachers and are typically mixed with students form another SD44 school.
 Students are mixed to efficiently utilize the number of beds available, as well as to provide a more integrative experience.
-Cabins are divided based on students' lived gender identity.
+The social emotional well-being of each student should be taken into consideration when organizing cabins and groups.
+Cheakamus Centre welcomes groups to arrange all gender cabins if preferred.
 Six of the cabins are equipped with two shared bathrooms and bunk style beds.
 There are two cabins (Cabins 7 & 8) with bunk style beds and shared bathrooms that are also wheel chair accessible and have separate bedrooms for students requiring additional support.
 Students change in their sleeping bags or in the washrooms.
 Groups are required to bring their own bedding (sleeping bag and pillow).
 There is a complete packing list in the Parent Handbook.